Plus500 vs Eightcap 2026

 | Tier-4 Licenses | 2 | 2 |

-Eightcap offers two pricing setups: a spread-only Standard account and a commission-based Raw account.
-The Raw account lists an average spread of 0.06 pips plus a $3.50 per-side commission, bringing the all-in EUR/USD cost to roughly 0.76 pips—just under the industry average.
-Overall, Eightcap is still a touch pricier than the very cheapest forex brokers, but it can be more cost-effective than Plus500 for spread-sensitive traders who use the Raw account.
+Eightcap offers two account types: the spread-only Standard account and the commission-based Raw account.
+On Raw, Eightcap lists an average spread of 0.06 pips; once you add the $3.50 per-side commission, the all-in cost comes to roughly 0.76 pips—just under the 0.8-pip industry average.
+While not the absolute lowest-cost option on the market, Eightcap’s Raw account can be a better-value pick than Plus500 for frequent traders focused on tight, all-in pricing.

 | Feature |